2016–17 Oklahoma Sooners women's basketball team

-The 2016–17 Oklahoma Sooners women's basketball team will represent the University of Oklahoma in the 2016–17 NCAA Division I women's basketball season.
-The Sooners are led by Sherri Coale in her twenty-first season.
-The team will play its home games at the Lloyd Noble Center in Norman, Oklahoma as a member of the Big 12 Conference.
+The 2016–17 Oklahoma Sooners women's basketball team represented the University of Oklahoma in the 2016–17 NCAA Division I women's basketball season.
+The Sooners were led by Sherri Coale in her twenty-first season.
+The team played its home games at the Lloyd Noble Center in Norman, Oklahoma as a member of the Big 12 Conference.
 They finished the season 23–10, 13–5 in Big 12 play to finish in third place.
-They lost in the quarterfinals of the Big 12 women's tournament to West Virginia.
-They received at-large bid of the NCAA women's tournament where they defeated Gonzaga in the first round before losing to Washington in the second round.
+They lost in the quarterfinals of the Big 12 women's tournament, to West Virginia.
+They received at-large bid of the NCAA women's tournament, where they defeated Gonzaga in the first round before losing to Washington in the second round.